cyberrangecz/docs/docs/user-guide/training-agenda/training-agenda-overview.md

+# Overview
 The purpose of the Training Agenda is to create and manage trainings that are only available to users with the role [instructor](../../../operation-guide/users-and-groups/roles/#instructor).
 Another purpose of the agenda is accessing training runs which is available for all users with the role [trainee](../../../operation-guide/users-and-groups/roles/#trainee).
+These activities are mapping onto the [Training Creation](../../../basic-concepts/workflow/#training-creation) workflow.
 The training agenda is divided into three sections:

 * **[Training Definition](training-definition.md)** section is used to create and manage training definitions (the content of trainings).